The whole crew can get excited for these family-friendly coastal excursions

 Jump in a kayak and tour the waters surrounding Pismo Beach's Dinosaur Caves Park.
 Afterward, enjoy the 11-acre, ocean-front, bluff-top park, complete with playground and jungle gym.
 Tip: Stay for sunset, the perfect family photo opp!

 Older kids will get a kick out of stand up paddleboarding—which allows the whole gang to glide along serene water and take in the surroundings.
 Try SUPing in Avila Beach, and Baywood Park, where the ocean is calm and the 360-degree views are fantastic.

 Walk the plank!

 Highway 1's array of pleasurable piers are always good for an afternoon stroll.
-The whole family can fish off the Cayucos Pier in Cayucos, enjoy a bite to eat at the Hartford/Port San Luis Pier, watch the surfers hang ten along the Pismo Beach Pier or keep vigil for traveling whales at the scenic San Simeon Bay Pier.
+The whole family can fish off the Cayucos Pier in Cayucos, enjoy a bite to eat at the Harford/Port San Luis Pier, watch the surfers hang ten along the Pismo Beach Pier or keep vigil for traveling whales at the scenic San Simeon Bay Pier.